Your equity. Your decision. I just make sure the math holds up.

 Questions I Get

-What's the max I can cash out in Texas?
+What is the max for a cash out refinance in Texas?

 Texas constitutional law sets a firm LTV cap on all homestead equity lending.
 This applies regardless of loan program.
 I calculate your maximum based on current value.